 Anger is a common byproduct of drug and alcohol addiction and is something that people consistently experience when they are also struggling with an addiction.
 The unfortunate truth here is that this is an ongoing issue, and people are more likely to suffer if they also have addiction problems than if they don’t.
+Anger management programs can help to get the individual back to their normal self though.

 Drug and alcohol abuse and addiction are a skyrocketing crisis that affects the entire country on a pretty significant level, and as if that wasn’t bad enough, people who become addicted to drugs and alcohol also end up having other problems such as self-awareness issues, physical and mental health concerns, and other difficulties.
 They struggle with things like depression, grief, anxiety, and many other emotions on top of that.
 They face all kinds of challenges, and they develop some terrible habits as a result.
 Realistically, this is a very upsetting issue to have to deal with, and unfortunately, people do have to deal with it all too often.